Our best dehumidifier is £100 off for Black Friday

 This model came out on top in our tests and now you can nab it for less

-Black Friday is a great time to get a range of home appliances, from vacuum cleaners to air fryers, for a fraction of the price.
-If it’s a dehumidifier that you’re after this winter, now could be a great time to go for it as our top-rated model is currently £100 off in Amazon’s Black Friday sale.
+After weeks of anticipation, Black Friday is finally here – with unmissable savings to shop across everything from vacuum cleaners and VPNs to air fryers, mattresses and much more.
+When it comes to looking for home appliance deals, Black Friday is the perfect opportunity to save big, particularly on a must-have winter appliance, a dehumidifier.
+Running right through to Cyber Monday on 1 December, I'm here to bring you the best dehumidifier deals on our top tried and tested models.

-If you struggle to keep damp and mould at bay, you’re not alone – it’s estimated that as many as 6.5 million households are affected by this issue, according to the UK government.
-For me personally, investing in a dehumidifier has made a big difference, especially living in a flat with no outdoor space or a tumble dryer.
+Homes can be prone to excess moisture in winter, with clothes being dried indoors and condensation building up on windows.
+Dehumidifiers remove the humidity from a room and they can combat poor air quality too.
+Investing in a dehumidifier has made a big difference to my home, especially living in a flat with no outdoor space or a tumble dryer.
 Now, not only do my clothes dry quicker, but I also have less damp to contend with, which is a massive relief.

-Not sure where to start?
-Our guide to the best dehumidifiers an help you figure out which model is the one for you, but spoiler alert: the Duux model below came out top in our tests.
-In case it’s not in your budget, though, we’ve also added another model that’s on sale for less than £100.
+I was pleased to spot that the model that tops our guide to the best dehumidifiers is currently reduced by £100 in Amazon’s Black Friday sale.
+The Duux model came out on top thanks to its stylish design and 30l per day extraction rate.
+Need a budget alternative?
+We’ve also added a Russell Hobbs model that’s on sale for less than £100.
+Keep reading for the best Black Friday dehumidifier deals.

 Follow live: Latest offers and news in our Black Friday 2025 liveblog